DallanQ/sleeping_gods_3/Manual.md

 Resist 1: This enemy blocks 1 damage each time a crew member deals damage to it, until this ability is disabled.

 Weaken: This activates at the end of each combat round.
 A crew member gains 1 weakened status token (the active player chooses who).

+> The weaken is represented by a skull.

 1 Ship Damage: This activates at the end of each combat round.
 The ship takes 1 damage.
 Draw fate to determine which rooms are hit.